j-zenger/Data-Analysis-Portfolio/README.md

 **Goal:** Extract key insights from ESG reports of global banks with high ESG ratings to identify trends and best practices.

-**Description:** This project involves scraping, cleaning, and analyzing ESG reports from sustainability-leading companies.
+**Description:** This project involves scraping, cleaning, and analyzing ESG reports from companies that are high-ranked for their ESG practices.

 **Skills:** Web scraping, quantitative text analysis, data cleaning, data visualization.